.

 writing

 Given the parameters and the right information, I’ve written successfully for very diverse clients.
-I wrote a winning grant application for Roaring Epiphany Production Company, a non-profit promoting theater opportunities for disabled and neuro-divergent actors.
+I’ve written a winning grant application for Roaring Epiphany Production Company, a non-profit promoting theater opportunities for disabled and neuro-divergent actors.
 I helped develop a curriculum for teaching about the ethical and religious issues surrounding human embryonic stem cell research.
 And I’ve written the text of several annual reports on various segments of the US beverage industry, providing lively prose narratives to a welter of facts and figures.

-This grows directly out of my approach to teaching.
+My writing grows directly out of my approach to teaching.
 My goal, ultimately, is to help people do the work of understanding one another, particularly when understanding seems frightening.

 You can find links to some of my work below.